testdrivenio/django-aloe-bdd/example_bdd/README.md

         assert_dict_equal(guess_types(self.hashes)[0], response)
 ```

-You run the tests and watch them pass.
+Run the tests and watch them pass.

 ```
 python manage.py harvest
 ```

-You think of another test scenario.
+Think of another test scenario.
 Users with no friends should see an empty list when they call the API.

 **example/features/friendship.feature**